koxu1996/koxu1996.github.io/Mainnet-Node-Installation-Instructions.md

            └─30634 /var/lib/casper/bin/1_1_0/casper-node validator /etc/casper/1_1_0/config.toml
 Apr 17 22:20:57 joe-test.casperlabs.io systemd[1]: Started Casper Node Launcher.
 ```

+If your `casper-node-launcher status` for not show active (running) with an increasing time, you are either not running or restarting.

+If your `last_added_block_info` is not increasing

 ## Monitor your node once it is up.